nathiyatesting/Mobile-Android/README.md

 How to execute the Test case

-          •	 Open the RandomPlayer_TC001 Test case file from the src/test/java .Right Click and choose the option TestNG Test to execute the Test case Test Data& APK File
+          •	 Open the RandomPlayer_TC001 Test case file from the src/test/java .Right Click and choose the option TestNG Test to execute the Test case
           •	 Test data is maintained in a separate excel spreadsheet as the test data is parameterized in the Test case